 Extending Your Stay

 Extending your stay is a great way to get in a few more powder days, check out the urban culture of Santiago, visit a classic vineyard, the coast, Easter Island more.
-See the Suggested Add-Ons Tab for suggestions.
+See the Extensions Tab for suggestions.

 Suggested Packing List

-- Skis (recently tuned!)
-We suggest an “all mountain” type ski with a minimum waist width of 85 mm
+- Alpine touring or randonee ski set up (We suggest an “all mountain” type ski with a waist between 85 to 110mm) Rentals available.

 - Boots (good idea to carry on plane if you can.
 Renting boots is not fun!)

 - 28-35 Liter backpack with suitable external harness straps to carry your skis.
 The 2017 Dakine Heli Pro II, women’s fit is a great option